Imposter Syndrome for Entrepreneurs: A 7-Step Playbook to Overcome Self-Doubt

 Underpricing/overdelivering: you charge what feels "safe," then try to earn worth with effort.

-If this pattern feels familiar, read Confidence That Pays: how to raise your prices with boundaries and visibility.
+If this pattern feels familiar, read Confidence That Pays: how to set rates that match your value.

 Decision paralysis: you ask for more data when what you really want is immunity from blame.

 Chronic delay often reveals a deeper pattern.
-Discover your procrastination type to understand what's really driving the hesitation.
+Discover what's driving the hesitation in our procrastination-type guide.

 Role camouflage: you talk like an operator when it's time to lead like a CEO—or pretend to be the CEO when the work needs an operator's focus.